HamedAlemo/advanced-geo-python/lectures/landscape.md

 - **GeoJSON**: GeoJSON is a format for encoding a variety of geographic data structures.
 From its [spec](https://geojson.org/): *GeoJSON supports the following geometry types: `Point`, `LineString`, `Polygon`, `MultiPoint`, `MultiLineString`, and `MultiPolygon`.
 Geometric objects with additional properties are `Feature` objects.
 Sets of features are contained by `FeatureCollection` objects.*

+    Check out [this tutorial](https://tyson-swetnam.github.io/agic-2022/geojson/) on creating and using GeoJSON.

 - **GeoParquet**: GeoParquet is a new evolving data format building on the powerful Apache Parquet format to add interoperable geospatial types (Point, Line and Polygon) to Parquet.
 You can read more about it [here](https://geoparquet.org/#intro).